krishtna999/budget_2019_sentiment_analysis/README.md

-# budget_2019_sentiment_analysis
-Sentiment Analysis of Modi's decision on 2019 tax policies using Tweets (#budget2019)
+# Sentiment Analysis using Tweets
+Analysis of tweets using Vader library to find out whether a tweet is pos/neg/neutral.

+Plot graphs based on total pos/neg/neu and compare the percentage of people happy over one subject/hashtag/issue